-How to do the bent over lat row exercise, barbell and single arm dumbbell version.
-The lat row and its many variations is a great exercise for your upper back/Latissimus Dorsi.
+How to do the bent over lat row exercise, barbell and single arm dumbbell version and the muscles worked.
+The lat rows exercise and its many variations is a great upper back exercise.

-The lat row exercise is a compound exercise and it’s great for working your whole back, especially the upper back.
+The lat row exercise is a compound exercise and it’s great for working your whole back, especially the upper back (Lats or Latissimus Dorsi).
 It will give your back width and thickness.

-The lat row like other exercises that involves a pull action, is also very effective for working your biceps.
-Other benefits include improved upper body fitness and strength which helps to develop a fit and balanced physique.
+The bent over lat rows exercise like other exercises involves a pull action, which means it’s also very effective for working your biceps.
+Other benefits include improved upper body fitness and strength which helps to develop a fit and balanced body.

 - Bench – anything that can be used to support your body weight – for the single arm dumbbell rows